 Meeting on UK's run of unusual seasons

-Experts from across the UK met at the Met Office in June to discuss the run of unusual seasons in Europe.
+Weather and climate experts from across the UK came together at the Met Office's HQ in Exeter today for a workshop to discuss the recent run of unusual seasons in Europe.